 “I’ve got to know no matter how this election turns out, on the morning of the 9th, I can look myself in the mirror and say, ‘Val, you didn’t leave anything on the court,’” she said.
 “I have to look in the mirror when no one else is there.”

 Ultimately, national trends, not individual races, will determine whether a Republican wave materializes on November 8.
 But as the state knows all too well, the local landscape goes a long way in determining where the wave crests.

-Matt Hartman is a freelance writer and reporter from Durham.
-He’s written for The Ringer, Jacobin, The Outline, and other outlets.
+Matt Hartman is an Assembly contributing writer based in Durham.
+He’s also written for The Ringer, Jacobin, The Outline, and other outlets.